 During this type of fast, the individual will only have the liberty of eating within an 8 hour window.
 If you are considering giving it a try, the best approach to this is to finish dinner at approximately 7 pm, and go without consuming any meals until around 11 am the next day.
 You can eat from 11 am till 7 pm when the fast begins again.

 A 5:2 fast

 This involves choosing any two days of the week to go without the standard calorie intake.
 Men usually stay within a 600-calorie limit while women skate by on 500 calories a day.

 There are various approaches to this type of fast, but the most common one is forgoing food altogether for a day and then getting back to normal once the 24 hours have elapsed.

 This is a fast where the individual chooses to skip either breakfast, lunch or dinner.
 It is a common type of fasting that most individuals engage in since it doesn’t require dramatic changes and any drastic restrictions whatsoever.

-The most well-known benefit of fasting is the loss of weight, but there are numerous other advantages to this routine that are often overlooked.
+One of the most well-known benefits of fasting is the loss of weight, but there are numerous other advantages to this routine that are often overlooked.
 When you actively engage in intermittent fasting, the following are some of the benefits that you stand to gain (1):